top of page

 Répartition de l'effectif

-À leur départ de Shoreham, les Fusiliers Mont-Royal sont répartie à bord de 26 LCP et de 4 LCT.
+À leur départ de Shoreham, les Fusiliers Mont-Royal sont répartie à bord de 26 LCPs (Landing Craft Personnel) et de 4 LCTs (Landing Craft Tank).

 Forth Flotilla